Use a SQL Server backup to baseline a database

 file will be created in SQL Server's default backup directory.
 You can optionally specify the full file path for the backup file, please see Backup Devices for the full list of options.

-database can now be deleted, as it's no longer needed.
-This can be done with the standard DROP DATABASE command, as shown below:
+database can be deleted as it's no longer needed.
+This can be done with the standard DROP DATABASE command:

 DROP DATABASE [AdventureWorks2022_Copy];

-In this example, we will assume the backup file will be restored onto the same SQL Server instance and so won't need to be moved.
-We can then define our shadow environment in Flyway's TOML file, and specify that it should use the backup provisioner:
+In this example, the backup file will be restored onto the same SQL Server instance so don't need to move it.

 [environments.shadow] url = "jdbc:sqlserver://localhost:1433;databaseName=AdventureWorks2022_Shadow;trustServerCertificate=true" user = "sa" password = "..." provisioner = "backup" [environments.shadow.resolvers.backup] backupFilePath = "AdventureWorks2022_Copy.bak" backupVersion = "001" sqlserver.generateWithMove = true